 The point here is that employees who feel appreciated will be more loyal to the organisation and more satisfied in their job.
 They are inclined to continue to perform at higher levels.
 What employees crave even more is to feel that their managers appreciate them and aren’t afraid to show it, not only in paycheck terms, but in other ways such as flexible work-at-home schedules, gift cards for pulling off impressive projects, or even just by saying “thank you” for a job well done.

 In the recent ‘Compensation & Benefits Review‘ article ‘Winning the War for Talent: Modern Motivational Methods for Attracting and Retaining Employees‘, co-writer Whillans (who researches what makes people happy) writes “Cash matters in people’s lives, but it’s not all that matters – what really matters in the workplace is helping employees feel appreciated.”

 There are many ways to demonstrate Employee Appreciation and help employees feel appreciated and motivated.
 You could:

 - Publicly acknowledge their work on a project or achievement towards a company goal.

 - Acknowledge personal achievements such as completing undergraduate or postgraduate study.

 - Acknowledging personal milestones such as the birth of a child or a work anniversary.

 Work milestones are a great place to start your recognition program.
-Whereas we would celebrate a 10-year or 25-year milestone of employment today the average staff turnaround in 2.5 years.
+Whereas we would celebrate a 10-year or 25-year milestone of employment, today the average staff turnaround is 2.5 years.
 We should move with the times and celebrate a 1-year work anniversary with our employees.